-To sign-up for PROLINE+, you will first need to register an account with OLG.ca.
+To sign-up with a sports betting app, you will first need to register an account with them.
 The process is simple and just requires giving some personal information and setting some account preferences.
 After you do this and your information is verified, you activate your account and you’re all set.

-How Do I Deposit Money Into My PROLINE+ account?
+How Do I Deposit Money Into My Sportsbook Account?

-After you’ve activated your account, you can deposit money in three different ways via the “My Balance” tab:
+After you’ve activated your account, you can deposit money in multiple ways, including the following:

 How Do I Withdraw Money From My PROLINE+ account?

-Withdrawing money from your PROLINE+ account requires you to register a bank account with the OLG.
+Withdrawing money from a sportsbook account requires you to have a bank account, e-wallet, or similar.
 You’ll have to upload banking documents containing certain personal information to be verified and the verification process typically takes less than 5 days.
-Once verified and you’ve submitted a withdrawal request, funds are deposited directly into your bank account within 3-5 days.
+Once verified and you’ve submitted a withdrawal request, funds are deposited directly into your bank account or similar within 3-5 days.

 How Are Super Bowl Odds Calculated?

 Put simply, odds are calculated based on how well (or how poorly) a given team is performing at a given time.
 The odds for teams to win the Super Bowl will fluctuate throughout the year, depending on how a team is currently playing, the schedule of teams they will be facing throughout the season, injuries, and other factors.